moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/docs/api-regions.md

 The deprecation information can just be the message, or it can also include information when the deprecated started (since) and by when the member is expected to be removed (for-removal).
 The removal information should be either the string `true` or a date in the format `YYYY-MM-DD`.

+Deprecation of single members of a package can be done by specifying a deprecation message per member as shown in the example above.
+The key in the `members` array specifies the member to be deprecated.
+It follows this format:

+* Single name (not containing a hash sign): a type (class, interface) is deprecated, e.g. FileCache
+* Name followed by a hash sign followed by another single name : Field in that type is deprecated, e.g. MemoryCache#TYPE
+* Name followed by a hash sign followed by another name with brackets : Method in that type is deprecated, e.g. MemoryCache#getFile() or MemoryCache#getFile(String)
+* Name followed by a hash sign followed by brackets : Constructor in that type is deprecated, e.g. MemoryCache#(String)
+* Name followed by a hash sign followed by a dollar sign followed by a name : Inner type is depreacted, e.g. MemoryCache#$CacheKey

 In addition a mode can be specified for a message, values are LENIENT (default) or STRICT.
 This mode is used by the analyser to decide whether a warning (LENIENT) or error (STRICT) should be issued if a deprecated package is used.

 ## OSGi Configurations